-Intubation is placing a tube in your throat to help move air in and out of your lungs.
-Mechanical ventilation is the use of a machine to move air in and out of your lungs.
+Intubation places a tube in the throat to help move air in and out of the lungs.
+Mechanical ventilation is the use of a machine to move the air in and out of the lungs.

 |Copyright © Nucleus Medical Media, Inc.|